LezMalmo/LilyGO-TTGO-HiGrow/README.md

 1.6 Implementing MQTT username and password, and made compatible for DHT11, DHT12.
 (DHT22 not testet yet.)

+1.7 Correcting that counter sleep5no did not update

 ### Authors

 * **Per Rose**